Update to the People of Saint Martin’s Parish

 Saint Martin’s Episcopal Church, Chagrin Falls, Ohio, after due diligence and much thoughtful deliberation is moving slowly towards a regathering for Sunday worship.
 The clergy, wardens and vestry, as well as the executive committee, in receiving and reviewing the directives from the bishop’s office of the Diocese of Ohio, believe a cautious approach to reopening is the best and safest course.

-On Sundays throughout the summer, we will offer an outdoor service of Morning Prayer (said) in the courtyard area of the Burroughs Room, weather permitting.
+On Sundays throughout the summer, we will offer an outdoor service of Morning Prayer (said) in the shaded area along the lane to the right side of the church building (enter from the Chagrin River Road parking lot).
+Each Sunday service will be weather permitting.
+Bring your own chair or blanket and a face mask.
 The safety and health restrictions outlined below will apply.

 Numerous restrictions are required in order to welcome parishioners back to public worship, as well as many levels of preparation.
 These are required by our diocese and include:

 - Wearing masks at all times by all participants, including the celebrant/officiant